MatrixDJ96/EZBlocker2/README.md

 ### Error reporting

 EZBlocker 2 will create a log with all errors detected.
-If you want to open a problem on GitHub, it would be better to attach that log to receive a better solution.
+If you want to open a issue on GitHub, it would be better to attach that log to receive a better solution.

 #